 WELBOURN KELLEY, NBC script writer, has been appointed chief of the radio script division of the Navy in Washington.
-Mr. Kelley will con-tinue writing scripts for the NBC-Blue program Chamber Music Society of Lower Basin Street, along with scripts for the NBC Summer Symphony and other programs.
-He was previously with Associated Press and in the NBC press department in New
+Mr. Kelley will con-tinue writing scripts for the NBC-Bine program Chamber Music Society of Lower Basin Street, along with scripts for the NBC Summer Symphony and other programs.
+He was previously with Associated Press and in the NBC press department in New York.

-ARTHUR DURAM, former salesman and sports announcer of WOC, Davenport, and previously on the sales staff of WCBS, Springfield, Ill., has joined the sales staff of WHN, New York,
+ARTHUR DURAM, former salesman and sports announcer of WOC, Davenof WCBS, Springfield, Ill., has joined the sales staff of WHN, New York,